amllr-git/iMovies21/README.md

 # iMovies21
-A simple movie-Browse website that uses the themoviedb API, created using the React framework
+A simple movie-Browse app website that uses the themoviedb API, created using the React framework